ksc-fe/kpc/components/upload/demos/files.md

 ## en-US

-you can define initialize the upload list by `defaultFiles`, this property takes an array, the  each item of array as follows:
+You can define initialize the upload list by `defaultFiles`, this property takes an array, the  each item of array as follows:
 1. `name` file name
 2. `url` file url address